Deathwatch beetle: Description

 The larvae are creamy-white with six legs, black jaws, a pair of eyespots on either side of the head.
-They grow to about 11 mm long making them the largest Ptininae found in Britain.
+They grow to about 11 mm long, making them the largest Ptininae found in Britain.
 These larvae are distinctive due to a swollen thoracic region and multiple golden setae.

 The pupa, when newly formed, is shiny and milky white in colour.
-They will gradually darken as they mature and produce eyes, tarsi, and “teeth”.
-During this stage of development, they will completely change appearance by forming a head, complete eyes, mouthparts, antennae, and legs.
+It gradually darkens as the larva matures and develops eyes, tarsi, and "teeth".
+During this stage of development, the larva will completely change appearance by forming a head, complete eyes, mouthparts, antennae, and legs.
 The pupa measures 7–8 mm in length and around 3 mm in width.

 The adult deathwatch beetle is cylindrical measuring on average 6 to 7.5 mm long.
 The head is largely concealed by a brown thoracic shield.
 The shield and elytra are dark brown or reddish-brown, with a patchy felting of yellowish-grey short hairs.
 The antennae have eleven segments, the distal three segments are somewhat enlarged.